Much of the daily work of the IETF is conducted on electronic mailing lists. There are four categories of mailing lists:

 Please note that mailing lists @ietf.org are for conducting official IETF business only and must be approved by an IETF Area Director, the IETF Chair, or the IAB Chair.
 Statements addressed to these lists are considered IETF contributions and are subject to the IETF intellectual property rights rules as defined in RFC 5378, "Rights Contributors Provide to the IETF Trust," and RFC 3979, "Intellectual Property Rights in IETF Technology."

-To request that a new mailing list be created @ietf.org, please see "Requesting a Mailing List."
+To request a new working group mailing list, please see

 Archives are maintained for each list and can be found in a number of ways: